mgrider/takeover/README.md

 # TAKEOVER

+_A thinky turn-based area-control game for Blinks._

 by Martin Grider
 2-6 players

 ## Setup

 Everyone starts with X number of blinks with one face in their player color.
 (Double-Click an isolated blink to change its starting color.)
-You may play with additional empty blinks, or not.
+You may play with additional empty blinks on the table between the players.
+(Or not, but it's more fun if you do.)

-Note: In a two-player game, each player should begin play with at least two blinks, and the second player should have a single blink with 2 sides in their color across the blink from one another.
+Note: In a two-player game, each player should begin play with at least two blinks.
+To mitigate first-player advantage, the second player should begin the game by giving one of their two blinks a second face in their color opposite the first.

 ## Gameplay

 Take turns, and either add or move one of your blinks on the gameboard.
-Your color will take over the adjacent faces of any attached blinks if
+After a piece is positioned its colors will take over the adjacent faces of any attached blinks if:
 1. that face is empty, or
 2. your blink has more faces in your color than the opposing blink has faces in the opposing color.